apache/shardingsphere/docs/document/content/features/transaction/principle/base-transaction-seata.en.md

 ## Init Seata Engine

-When an application containing `ShardingTransactionBaseSeataAT` startup, the user-configured DataSource will be wrapped into seata `DataSourceProxy` through `seata.conf`, then registered into RM.
+When an application containing `ShardingSphereTransactionBaseSeataAT` startup, the user-configured DataSource will be wrapped into seata `DataSourceProxy` through `seata.conf`, then registered into RM.

 ## Transaction Begin